 Solution 1: the RRCReconfiguration for the child IAB is buffered in the parent DU, and it is only sent to the child IAB when a precondition is satisfied.

 Solution 2: the RRCReconfiguration for the child IAB is buffered in the child IAB-MT, and it is only executed when a precondition is satisfied.

+Solution 3: the RRCReconfiguration for the child IAB is not buffered in the parent DU or child IAB-MT, and is executed by the child IAB-MT upon reception.
+The uplink RRCReconfigurationcomplete message and TNL migration messages from child IAB-MT are buffered in the parent DU until the migrating IAB-MT complete migration.

 Following aspects need to be considered: